skx/kilua/README.md

 * `get_status_bar()`
     * This function is called to populate the status-bar in the footer.
-    * If this function isn't found then a default C-implementation will be used.
 * `on_idle()`
     * Called roughly once a second, can be used to run background things.
     * If this function isn't defined it will not be invoked.